JohnPetere/Burley-Maids/README.md

 > This took way too long, mostly because I was lazing around the house, and sleeping.
 But it came to me randomly to try use a JSON approach!
 Netlify likes it!, I tried the  naming schemescheme of "moduleName.module.css" for css files in components, however netlify still gave me the error. hence the now I'll use "moduleName.module.js".
 I probably should change it later

  ## TODO Before building any pages
- - Convert into next.js app for SEO
+ - <strike> Convert into next.js app for SEO </strike>
  - Change meta tags
+ - Change Favicon
+ - NavBar
+    - Mobile menu layout and colors
+ - footbar
+ - finish home page
+    - Carasoul
+    - We Clean you cllean
+    - Services thing
+    - Before and Afer

+ - Remove About Page from design
+ - testimonies page
+ - Contact Page
  - Create tailwind.css template componenent for react and next.jss
- - Design NAV bar

  - design home page gallery
  - Add defualt 404 page